ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 than being out of employment.
 Always wi a poer that is almost as unbearable a
 give up the road to bulls and madmen; and ta o te an a i a te i o e
 never fight with a coalheaver, or contendi i a a te a e ee
-with a base character, for they will be sure
+with a base character, for they will be sure e
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nmu:batch_nmu_coyote_ver02:data:sn84022168:00296025185:1869082801:0374/pct:8.552230,60.587894,28.130727,20.421582/!600,600/0/default.jpg"/>
 </td>